 Bafang Hub Motor

-This is a class 1 ebike that tops out with peddle assist at 18.5mph (30km) although you can peddle it a little faster especially on descents.
-The Bafang motor puts out between 250 watt – 400 watt depending on which of the 5 levels of peddle assistance mode you’re using.
+This is a class 1 ebike that tops out with pedal assist at 18.5mph (30km) although you can pedal it a little faster especially on descents.
+The Bafang motor puts out between 250 watt – 400 watt depending on which of the 5 levels of pedal assistance mode you’re using.
 Where this bike, battery and motor seem to really shine is while going fast and peddling hard.
 Once at speed the Propella 7S E-bike’s geared hub motor is simply put, efficient and easy to ride.

 For the price you might think this Propella E-bike wasn’t using quality components but that’s simply not the case.
 Propella works with Shimano, Samsung and Bafang among others for parts.
 With the Shimano stuff the brand is using the Altus 7-Speed Shifter.
 It’s not the most expensive piece of gear from Shimano, but here’s a pro tip: All Shimano stuff uses the same bearings, regardless of the style name.

 This shifter is easy to use, doesn’t make any noise and for me found it’s happy home while riding in higher gears.
 When it comes to stopping the bike runs Shimano Mechanical Disk Brakes so you can trust in it’s stopping power even at higher speeds.

 The bike rides comfortably even without any suspension at all.
 This would make for a fun road/gravel bike as the tires are a little beefier and wider then say a carbon road bike.
 They even have an upgraded suspension seat post you can buy and all the accessories including a rear rack, panniers and bags.
 You can get a lot of use out of this bike.

 If I had to change anything on this electric bicycle I would consider upgrading the saddle and and handle bar grips to something a bit softer.
 You’ll appreciate some upgrades if your spending longer days in the saddle.